 QuickBooks Bank Transactions

-Your entire bank transactions can be imported into QuickBooks from Excel by using a feature known as “Batch Entered Transactions”.
-Download all the bank information including debits, credits, deposits, withdrawals and all the banking activity.
+Your entire bank and credit card transactions can be imported into QuickBooks from Excel by using a feature known as “Batch Entered Transactions”.
+Download all the bank transaction and all other information including debits, credits, deposits, withdrawals and all the banking activity.
 There may be huge number of transactions but it is very easy to bring up all the transactions in the minimum time using Excel.
 If you are not used to excel then here is the easy way of “How to import bank transactions into QuickBooks from Excel” with nothing else required.

 How to Import Bank Transactions into QuickBooks from Excel: